tokyoking/ctf/heap/README.md

 (https://pwn.college/software-exploitation/dynamic-allocator-misuse/)

 most of the screenshots and code will be from **pwncollege** slides and videos.
-I made this for quick reference and to fresh up my knowledge about the tcache.
+I made this for quick reference and to fresh up my knowledge about tcache.

 allocations small then 1032 bytes = tcache